 Unconditional contributions are recognized when received and recorded as net assets without donor restrictions or with donor restrictions, depending on the existence and/or nature of the donor-imposed restrictions.
 Conditional promises to give are recognized when the conditions on which they depend are substantially met.
 Gifts of cash and other assets are reported with donor restricted support if they are received with donor stipulations that limit the use of the donated assets.
-When a restriction expires, that is, when a stipulated time restriction ends or a purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions.
+When a restriction expires, that is, when a stipulated time restriction ends or a purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statement of activities as net assets released from restrictions.
 Donor-restricted contributions whose restrictions are met in the same reporting period are reported as net assets without donor restriction support.
 Donations of property and equipment are recorded as support at their estimated fair value at the date of donation.
-Contributions restricted for the acquisition of land, buildings, and equipment are reported as assets are placed in service.
+Contributions restricted for the acquisition of land, buildings, and equipment are reported as assets without donor restriction upon acquisition of the assets and the assets are placed in service.